Every company can greatly benefit from outsourcing software development tasks to another team.

 - No strict deadlines.
 It requires planning and execution again and again to reach each milestone.
 Hence, the deadline is unsure when the product will get finalized.

 Every model has its own advantages and disadvantages.
 So which one to choose?
 It depends on the market trends and estimated budget.
-Everytime the market trends and the estimated budget may not be the same.
-So, it depends on the type of project and how you choose the pricing model depending upon the situations.
-So, the final choice is yours.

 Looking for a reliable vendor?